janestreet/opam-repository/README.md

 eval $(opam env --switch 5.2.0+flambda2)
 ```

-Note for Mac users: `ocaml-flambda` requires `autoconf`, which you can install through Homebrew with
+Note for Mac users: building our compiler requires `autoconf`, which you can install through Homebrew with
 ```
 brew install autoconf
 ```